Ramiroparisi/Ramiroparisi/README.md

-- 👋 Hi, I’m @Ramiroparisi
+- 👋 Hi, I’m @Ramiroparisi.
+I am studying systems engineering
 - 👀 I’m interested in everything that makes me curious at a specific time
 - 🌱 I’m currently learning a bit of all, like web development, automatization, software, networks, etc
 - 📫 U can reach me by instagram: @rama_parisi